-Hell's Kitchen Flea Market (relocated) - New York City, NEW YORK
+Hell's Kitchen Flea Market (discontinued/merged with Chelsea flea market) - New York City, NEW YORK

 All year-round, rain or shine, a stretch of West 39th Street in Hell’s Kitchen, NY, is closed to traffic on Saturdays and Sundays when around 150 vendors fill their booths with furniture, vintage clothing, jewelry, ephemera, art objects, and retro home decor.